awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codecommit.md

 ## Using an Existing CodeCommit Repository<a name="eb-cli-codecommit-existing"></a>

-If you already have an CodeCommit repository and want to use it with Elastic Beanstalk, run eb init at the root of your local Git repository\.
+If you already have a CodeCommit repository and want to use it with Elastic Beanstalk, run eb init at the root of your local Git repository\.

 **To use an existing CodeCommit repository with the EB CLI**